n3xtcoder/videochat-tutorial/README.md

-# Schön Digital Labs & N3xtcoder - Career Hacker Workshop
+# Schön Digital Labs & N3xtcoder - React VS Vue challenge!

 This repository has been created as a starting point for our workshop.
 In the workshop we will learn to create a peer2peer video chat using Twillio.
 We will explore various UI edge cases such as disconnection and connection degradation in addition to anciliary features such as text chat.